The Office of Student Rights & Responsibilities maintains educational records regarding student behavioral and academic misconduct.

 A student or student organization who is charged and found in violation of the Code of Academic Integrity has an academic conduct record maintained by Student Rights and Responsibilities.

-Behavioral misconduct or administrative records may be administratively archived (known as expungements prior to August 2020) in accordance with the Code of Student Conduct.
-When a behavioral conduct or administrative record is administratively archived, the information it contains is no longer part of the student’s active file.
+Academic and behavioral conduct records may be administratively archived (known as expungements prior to August 2020) in accordance with the Code of Academic Integrity and the Code of Student Conduct.
+When a conduct record is administratively archived, the information it contains is no longer part of the student’s active file.
 The Office of Student Rights & Responsibilities is required by law and university policy to retain for statistical purposes information regarding certain types of violations.

 Conduct files of expulsion are considered permanent records and will not be removed from the student's conduct file.